 It’s during sleep that your brain repairs itself, grows new brain cells, and consolidates the memories of the day.

-Unlike most natural sleep supplements which make you drowsy, l-theanine doesn’t put you to sleep, but it can help you sleep better.
-(41, 42)
+Unlike most natural sleep supplements which make you drowsy, l-theanine doesn’t put you to sleep, but it can help you sleep better

-And unlike many other sleeping aids, it doesn’t leave you feeling tired the next day.
+And unlike pharmaceutical sleeping aids, it won’t make you feel tired the next day.

 The Benefits of L-Theanine Supplements vs Tea

-There are two main ways to get your l-theanine — from tea and from supplements.
+There are two main ways to get l-theanine — from tea and from supplements.

 There are pros and cons to each.

-Most experts agree that too few good studies have been conducted on the effects of theanine supplements on humans and that drinking tea is still the best way for now.
-(43)
+Most experts agree that too few good studies have been conducted on the effects of theanine supplements on humans and that drinking tea is still the better option for now.

 However, you will get only about 25 mg of l-theanine from a cup of tea, while most supplements contain 200 mg per serving.